lukso-network/docs/docs/learn/dapp-developer/readProfileData.md

 :::note get and fetch
 The `.getData(...)` function only retrieves the data keys values from the smart contract.
 In comparison, `.fetchData(...)` will download `JSONURL` and `AssetURL` content.

+If you want to fetch linked or attached data from a ERC725Y storage key, make sure to use `fetchData`.
+Otherwise, you can retrieve plain contract data using `getData`.
 :::

 :::info